fatemehes75/etl-powerbi-customer-analytics/README.md

 1. ETL Process:
 * Extraction: Pull data from AWS S3 into Snowflake.
+* Automation: Set up a Snowpipe to automate the process of loading data from an S3 bucket into a Snowflake table.
-* Transformation: Cleanse, transform, and model the data within Snowflake to ensure it is suitable for analysis.
+* Transformation: Clean, transform, and model the data within Snowflake to ensure it is suitable for analysis.
 * Loading: Load the transformed data into Power BI for visualization and analysis.

 2. Dashboard Development: Design and develop an interactive Power BI dashboard that provides insights into: